 6. Bolster

-The bolster is like an elongated and rounded cushion, which has a certain volume and is of a soft texture.
+The bolster is like an elongated and rounded cushion, which has a specific volume and is of a soft texture.
 It serves to lean on you and raise some areas of the body if you wish.

 7. Sandbags